kevle6/Gradual_Typing/README.md

 Gradual typing primarily draws from type theory, specifically from subfields related to type inference and type soundness.
 Researchers have explored how to build type systems that can accommodate both static and dynamic checks without sacrificing efficiency.
 Advances in compiler design have also been critical, particularly in optimizing the runtime performance of gradually typed languages.
 Additionally, gradual typing interacts with subfields like runtime verification and program analysis, where dynamic type checks need to be efficient.

 The development of gradual typing required collaboration between type theory and compiler optimization techniques.
-Type theory provided the conceptual framework for how types could be gradually introduced and inferred, while compiler technology provided practical solutions for minimizing runtime performance penalties.
-As gradual typing became more widely adopted, its presence in modern programming languages influenced other subfields like program verification, where type soundness plays a crucial role in ensuring software correctness.
+Type theory is the conceptual framework for how types could be gradually introduced and inferred, while compiler technology provides practical solutions for minimizing runtime performance penalties.
+Gradual typing influenced subfields like program verification, where type soundness ensures software correctness.

 4. **Performance Challenges**